A. J. Johnson (linebacker): 2021

 The Broncos placed a second-round restricted free agent tender on Johnson on March 16, 2021.
 He signed the one-year contract on May 20.
 He entered the 2021 season as a starting linebacker.
 He suffered a torn pectoral in Week 6 and was placed on season-ending injured reserve on October 19, 2021.

 Seattle Seahawks

 On October 26, 2022, Johnson was signed to the Seattle Seahawks practice squad.

+Miami Dolphins

+On August 24, 2023, Johnson signed with the Miami Dolphins.
+He was waived on August 28, and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.